ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL.md

     COMMIT;
 END;
 ```
 Sign out SQL Developer web as ADMIN user and Sign in again as MICROSERVICE user.
-To do that you must change the HTML  SQL Developer web URL from admin to <schema_name> [**atp**]:
+To do that you must change the HTML  SQL Developer web URL from **admin** to <schema_name> <span style="color: green">atp</span>:
 From
 ```html
 https://<your-ATP-Instance>.adb.<your_region>.oraclecloudapps.com/ords/admin/_sdw/?nav=worksheet